 A dentist’s response to a negative review might convince you to see that dentist because of the general details given as well as the concern and poise shown in the response.

-If you choose to look at reviews, consider the number of reviews.
+If you choose to look at reviews… This text opens The Silberman Dental Group Google Maps with reviews in a new tab …, consider the number of reviews.
 Is the dental practice ranked as five stars with only three reviews, or is it a dental practice with 4 or five stars with many reviews?

 You can never make everyone happy, so I want to see a dentist with high rankings and quite a lot of reviews.